 Interest: disguised interest: overview

-Finance Act 2013 introduced income tax legislation on disguised interest (FA13/S28 and SCH12).
-This legislation is now to be found in ITTOIA05/PT4/CH2A.
+The income tax legislation on disguised interest, introduced in Finance Act 2013 (FA13/S28 and SCH12) is now to be found in ITTOIA05/PT4/CH2A.
 The legislation is broadly modelled on the equivalent provisions for corporation tax purposes, which are to be found at CTA09/PT6/CH2A, and on which guidance is at CFM42000.